jray-8/creature-wars/README.md

 	power = base_str + level + (3 if type_advantage)

 Whoever loses the duel will take damage equal to _their own_ creature's base strength.

-> A creature's base strength represents the resources it costs your empire to summon.
-Therefore, when a stronger creature loses a fight, your empire takes more damage!
+> A creature's base strength represents the resources it costs your empire to seize.
+Therefore, a stronger creature causes your empire a greater loss!

+The winning creature will __escape__.

-After the fight, both creatures are __discarded__.
+After the duel, both cards are discarded.

+__Additional Rules__:

-- If the creatures have equal power, they each return to their player's hand and cannot be played on the next turn.
+- If the creatures have equal power, they each return to their player's hand and cannot be played on the next turn (cooldown 1).

 - When 2 creatures from the same Tribe duel, it becomes a _Tribal Clash!_